unosquare/embedio-extras/README.md

 ## Markdown Static Module

-The Markdown Static Module takes in a static markdown file and converts it into HTML before returning a response.
+The Markdown Static Module takes in a static Markdown file and converts it into HTML before returning a response.
 It will accept markdown/html/htm extensions (This could become middleware later).

 ```csharp